sergioB79/theForge/site/forge/content/forge/ideas/passed/consumerism-as-identity.md

 SUBTITLE: The Mirror Made of Receipts

+INFO:
+Examines how purchases become proxies for selfhood when inner identity feels unstable.
+Shows consumer behavior as attachment, signaling, and anxiety management, not just simple greed or comfort.
+Explores how markets manufacture selves, shaping belonging, status, and even private rituals of consolation.
+Reveals why people fiercely defend their possessions, treating threats to objects as threats to identity.

 You don’t have to agree with this idea to feel it working.
 You only have to watch how quickly a person defends what they buy, how they curate what they own, and how fear rises when the symbols are taken away.
 This isn’t an argument against comfort.
 It’s a lens for seeing what comfort is asked to carry.

 🔥 WHAT MAKES IT FORGE MATERIAL?